pkp/pkp-docs/learning-ojs/en/settings-website.md

 ![](./assets/learning-ojs3.1-jm-settings-web-lang.png)

-**Primary Locale**: One language must be set as the primary locale, which means the language the journal appears in by default
+**Primary Locale**: One language must be set as the primary locale, which means the language the journal appears in by default.

-**UI**: If you want the journal’s interface to be available in other languages, select them here
+**UI**: If you want the journal’s interface to be available in other languages, select them here.

-**Submission**: If you want authors to be able to make submissions in other languages, select them here
+**Submission**: If you want authors to be able to make submissions in other languages, select them here.

 **Forms**: This will enable all selected languages to be available when filling in online forms.